RoamJS/workbench/docs/tutorials.md

 # Overview

-The tutorials feature of workbench adds a menu icon to your graph where you could access resources and tutorials on how to use both extensions and Roam in general.
+The tutorials feature of WorkBench adds a menu icon to your graph where you could access resources and tutorials on how to use both extensions and Roam in general.

 # How to Use